-The government also proposes to change the cash-for-care benefit from 1 August 2024.
-If the proposal is adopted by the Storting, parents will only receive cash-for-care benefit up to and including the month in which the child turns 19 months old, a reduction from the current 24 months; this would mean that parents can receive cash support for a maximum of 7 months.
+The government also introduced a change to the cash-for-care benefit from 1 August 2024.
+Parents will only receive cash-for-care benefit up to and including the month in which the child turns 19 months old, a reduction from the current 24 months; this would mean that parents can receive cash support for a maximum of 7 months.
 The government's rationale for reducing the cash benefit is that as many children as possible should attend kindergarten, because it is good for the children and for society.
 The benefit is now being portrayed as a 'waiting subsidy' for those who have not yet secured a place in a kindergarten.
 The government wants to use the money saved from the reduced cash benefit to lower the price of kindergarten places.